 The American Board of Surgery approved in 2003 the Early Specialization Program (ESP), a new pathway leading to certification in both surgery (general surgery) and vascular surgery, to be accomplished in a combined training program of four years of surgery followed by two years of vascular surgery at the same institution.
-Any proposed ESP must be approved by the Residency Review Committee for Surgery (RRC-Surgery) of the ACGME before implementation.
+Any proposed ESP must be approved by the Review Committee for Surgery (RC-Surgery) of the ACGME before implementation.

 ESP does not result in a shortening of requirements for surgery certification.
-Sixty months of residency are still required prior to surgery certification and the requirements of the RRC-Surgery continue to apply.
+Sixty months of residency are still required prior to surgery certification and the requirements of the RC-Surgery continue to apply.
 The difference is that 12 months of experience in a content area of surgery, i.e., vascular surgery, that normally occurs in PGY-5, will count toward both general surgery and vascular surgery certification.

 1. The principal content areas of general surgery have been defined by the ABS as the following:

 Alimentary tract (including bariatric surgery)

 Surgical critical care

 3. Additional technical experience which is separately evaluated by the RC as defined categories, but which generally involve one of the content areas, are: